 “Right now, the truck engine is their bread and butter and they’re not going to make any changes to that.”

-D’Agnolo said the company confirmed demand for the soon-to-be-launched 5.0-liter, 7.3-liter and 6.8-liter Windsor engines remained strong.
+D’Agnolo said the company confirmed demand for the soon-to-launch 5.0-liter, 7.3-liter and 6.8-liter Windsor engines remained strong.

 He added he expects the transition to EV products to likely come sooner than anticipated with the evolution of the technology.
 The federal government has also set a 2035 deadline for all sales of new cars and light trucks to go electric.